-The scope, professionalism and interrelationship of creativity on display in Greater Shepparton is multi-faceted and includes creative and cultural organisations such as Shepparton Theatre Arts Group, Know Your Roots, Splinter Contemporary Artists, Goulburn Valley Concert Orchestra, Shepparton Heritage Centre, JL Productions, Shepparton Textile Artists, Shepparton Malayalee Association as well as many others.
+The scope, professionalism and interrelationship of the arts on offer in Greater Shepparton are multi-faceted.
 It is important to understand this ecology and for Council to nurture and not direct its evolution.
 It is also vital that smaller towns in the municipality have their own cultural places, spaces and activities, and that spaces such as the Dookie Arts Hub and Point of Difference (POD) in Mooroopna, can continue their community and cultural journey.